rubenhortas/rubenhortas.github.io/_posts/2026-02-01-neovim-standard-c-ide.md

 img_path: /assets/img/posts/
 ---

+Learn how to transform [Neovim](https://neovim.io) into a powerful Standard C IDE using `clangd`, `LSP`, and `nvim-cmp` for a productive development workflow.

+## Why?

-I you read my articles [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/) and [Configuring Neovim as Rust IDE](https://rubenhortas.github.io/posts/neovim-rust-ide/) you already known that Neovim is one of my favorite editor and IDE.
+I you have read my articles [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/) and [Configuring Neovim as Rust IDE](https://rubenhortas.github.io/posts/neovim-rust-ide/) you already know that Neovim is one of my favorite editor and IDE.
-Using [Neovim](https://neovim.io) mades me feel more focused and productive.
+Using [Neovim](https://neovim.io) makes me feel more focused and productive.

-For certain reasons, I've had to dust off standard c, and let's face it, [Neovim](https://neovim.io) is the best tool to do it.
+For certain reasons, I've had to dust off Standard C, and let's face it, [Neovim](https://neovim.io) is the best tool to do it.
-So, I converted [Neovim](https://neovim.io) in my standard C IDE.
+So, I converted [Neovim](https://neovim.io) into my Standard C IDE.

-Converting [Neovim](https://neovim.io) into a standard C IDE environment requires installing and configuring several plugins to replicate the expected features like code completion, diagnostics, project management, and debugging, but it's very fast and straightforard.
+Converting [Neovim](https://neovim.io) into a Standard C IDE environment requires installing and configuring several plugins to replicate the expected features like code completion, diagnostics, project management, and debugging, but it's very fast and straightforward.

 ## Neovim base configuration

-As always, I'll part from my base configuration.
+As always, I'll start from my base configuration.
-This is my configuration for all, in all my computers, no matter the purpose.
+This is my universal configuration that I use across all my machines, regardless of the task.

 `~/.config/nvim/init.vim`: